 Advantages of Estate Planning

 - Tax planning.
 The Federal Estate Tax Credit is $5.43 million per individual as of 2015, and is indexed for inflation.
-If your assets total more than that, tax planning is in order, and there are many strategies we can implement to reduce or eliminate your estate tax liability.
+If your assets total more than that, tax planning is in order, and there are many strategies advanced strategies we can implement to reduce or eliminate your estate tax liability.

 - Planning for incapacity.
 With the Estate Tax threshold so high, estate planning’s emphasis for the ordinary family has shifted somewhat.
 Now, it’s very much about planning for incapacity, where you appoint agents to manage your affairs should an accident happen that diminishes or extinguishes your capacity to make legal decisions.
-I will help you to decide who to appoint and what powers to give your agent so they can smoothly and properly manage your financial and medical affairs in the event of your incapacity.
+I will help you to decide who to appoint and what powers to give your agent so they can step in to smoothly and properly manage your financial and medical affairs in the event of your incapacity.

-Speedwell Law will take your circumstances into full consideration in order to best advise you on the route ahead, often involving drafting one or more of the following types of documents:
+We will take your circumstances into full consideration in order to best advise you on the route ahead, often involving drafting one or more of the following types of documents:

 - Advanced Medical Directives